Let's talk alcohol.

-As people grow more concerned with what is in their skincare products, there is a misconception about alcohols in skincare that I want to address.
+As people become more mindful of what goes into their skincare products, there is a misconception about alcohols in skincare products that I want to address.

-I hear a lot of things such as, “There is alcohol in this product and its very high on the ingredient list meaning it has a high content, so this product is bad.” .
+I often hear things like, "There is alcohol in this product, and it's at the top of the ingredient list, which means it's high in content, so this product is bad." .

-This is a simply a misconception as the green beauty movement is making people scared of any “chemical” which can be very misleading in the long run because the truth is that there are GOOD and BAD alcohols in products and it’s important that you understand the difference.
+This is simply a misunderstanding as the green beauty movement makes people afraid of every "chemical" which in the long run can be very misleading as the truth is there are GOOD and BAD alcohols in products and it is important that you know the difference understand.

-The bad alcohols are very stripping to the moisture barrier and can create more harm than good as drying out your barrier leads to sensitivity, irritation and even breakouts.
-Stay clear of these 🙅🏼♀️
+The bad alcohols attack the moisture barrier and can do more harm than good as drying out the barrier leads to sensitivity, irritation and even breakouts.
+Stay away from these 🙅🏼♀️

-The good alcohols have a purpose of being an emulsifier ( water loving ) and are actually drawing moisture to your skin!
+The good alcohols have the task of an emulsifier (water-loving) and actually draw moisture into the skin!
 Here I have listed the good alcohols and what they actually do 👇🏼

-CETYL ALCOHOL ( product thickener, essential in creating a creamy texture ) .
+CETYL ALCOHOL ( product thickener, important for a creamy texture ) .

-C12-16 ( fatty alcohol used as an emulsifier and cleansing agent )
+C12-16 (fatty alcohol, used as an emulsifier and detergent)

-CETEARYL ALCOHOL ( emollient, emulsifier and carrying agent for other ingredients )
+CETEARYL ALCOHOL (emollient, emulsifier and carrier for other ingredients)

 Alcohols are necessary to get the texture and feel we need in a product and not all are bad and I hope you keep that in mind the next time you make a product purchase! 📚